fightingox1/codeorg-api-docs/readme.md

   });
   </code>
 <br>
-in this example other_ready would be the variable defining if the opposite user is ready or not, then you can use it how you need
+in this example other_ready would be the variable defining if the opposite user is ready or not
 </details>

 Player Values